ansys/pyansys-dev-guide/doc/source/overview/dev_practices.rst

    guidelines, and always provide an example of simple use cases for new features.

 3. **Test it**.
-Because Python is an interperted language, if it's not tested, it's probably broken.
+Because Python is an interpreted language, if it's not tested, it's probably broken.
 At the minimum, include unit tests for each new feature within the ``tests`` directory.
 Ensure that each new method, class, or function has reasonable (>80%) coverage.